-Users may sometimes need a shortcut method to set file associations for their user account without going through the Open with dialog or Default Apps every time.
-Some toggle switch or shortcut to change browser or file association defaults will be a great help for users.
+Users may sometimes need a shortcut method to set file associations for their account, without going through the Open with dialog or Default Apps every time.
+Some toggle switch or shortcut to change browser or file association defaults will be a great help.

 To change the default browser using command-line, use this syntax:

 It also supports URL protocols (e.g.,